Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps

 which measures the variance of brightness-temperature fluctuations per logarithmic interval in wavenumber.
 Different astrophysical epochs produce distinct peaks in $\Delta^2_{21}(k,z)$: the Ly$\alpha$ coupling peak, the X-ray heating peak, and the reionization peak.
-Because these fluctuations probe scales of $k\sim0.1$–$1\,\mathrm{Mpc}^{-1}$, they are directly sensitive to the small-scale matter distribution.
-Any modification to the linear matter power spectrum or the halo mass function, such as the suppression of small-scale structure caused by fuzzy dark matter (FDM), alters both the timing and the amplitude of the 21-cm fluctuations.
-In FDM cosmologies, the deficit of low-mass halos delays the formation of the first luminous sources and shortens the characteristic epochs, producing measurable shifts in $\Delta^2_{21}(k,z)$.
-Thus, precise 21-cm observations by interferometers such as SKA1-Low and HERA provide a promising avenue for constraining the boson mass $m_{\mathrm{FDM}}$ and distinguishing wave-like dark matter from the cold dark matter scenario.
+Because these fluctuations can be measured over a broad range of scales, from large scales relevant to the topology of reionization down to much smaller scales, and in principle reaching $k\sim\mathcal{O}(10^2)\,\mathrm{Mpc}^{-1}$ depending on the experiment and foreground treatment, they are directly sensitive to the small-scale matter distribution.
+Any modification to the linear matter power spectrum or the halo mass function, such as the suppression of small-scale structure caused by fuzzy dark matter, alters both the timing and the amplitude of the 21\,cm fluctuations.
+In FDM cosmologies, the deficit of low-mass halos delays the formation of the first luminous sources and shifts the characteristic features in $\Delta^2_{21}(k,z)$ to lower redshift.
+Thus, precise 21\,cm observations by interferometers such as SKA1-Low and HERA provide a promising avenue for constraining the boson mass $m_{\mathrm{FDM}}$ and distinguishing wave-like dark matter from the cold dark matter scenario.

-The global, sky-averaged 21-cm signal, denoted by $\overline{\delta T}_{\mathrm b}(z)$, offers complementary information to the power spectrum.
-Its absorption and emission features trace the integral thermal history of the IGM.
-By combining global measurements with the statistical properties of $\Delta^2_{21}(k,z)$, one can break degeneracies between astrophysical and dark-matter-related effects.
-Future tomographic imaging of the 21-cm brightness-temperature field will further enable direct mapping of ionized structures, allowing the morphology of reionization to be compared with theoretical predictions based on FDM and other alternative dark matter models.
+Power-spectrum measurements are the closest conventional counterpart to the WST analysis developed in this paper, because both statistics are extracted from spatial fluctuations of the brightness-temperature field.
+Future tomographic imaging of the 21\,cm signal will further enable direct mapping of ionized, heated, and Ly$\alpha$-coupled structures, allowing their morphology to be compared with theoretical predictions based on FDM and other alternative dark matter models.

-To model the evolution of the 21-cm signal, we employ the publicly available semi-numerical code 21cmFAST \citep{2011MNRAS.411..955M,2019MNRAS.484..933P}, which self-consistently follows the formation of the first luminous sources and the subsequent reionization and heating of the intergalactic medium.
-The code computes the brightness temperature field $\delta T_{\mathrm b}(\mathbf{x},z)$ on large cosmological volumes by combining density fields generated from Gaussian initial conditions with approximate prescriptions for astrophysical radiation and feedback processes.
+To model the evolution of the 21\,cm signal, we employ the publicly available semi-numerical code \texttt{21cmFAST} \citep{2011MNRAS.411..955M,2019MNRAS.484..933P}, which self-consistently follows the formation of the first luminous sources and the subsequent reionization and heating of the intergalactic medium.